speeduino/speeduino/README.md

 Q: Target platform?

-A: Arduino Mega (Or other ATmega1280 / ATmega2560 powered SKU) will be required.
+A: Arduino Mega (or other ATmega2560 powered SKU) will be required.
 Standard arduino models are not suitable for multi-cylinder engines due to their lack of 16-bit timers.
 The shield board has been designed around the Mega and it is not expected that there will be a non-Mega variant.

 ========================================================================